LachlanMcKee/LachlanMcKee.github.io/gsonpath.md

 Gson gson = gsonBuilder.create();
 ```

-This Type Adapter factory adds all of the generated Type Adapters into Gson without a developer needing to reference the classes directly.
+This factory maps all of the generated Type Adapters to their respective POJO within Gson without a developer needing to reference the classes directly.

 # Features

-Aside from generating typical Gson Type Adapters at compile time, there are many other features available within the library which create extremely powerful Type Adapters which allow you to further reduce boilerplate code.
+Aside from generating typical Gson Type Adapters at compile time, there are many other features available within the library which expand the Type Adapters functionality to further reduce boilerplate code.

 1. [Basic Json Path support](#basic-json-path-support)
 2. [Client side validation](#client-side-validation)